Related News

 Adoption of EVs will only accelerate in the years ahead as incentives make it cheaper to purchase them and regulations make it harder to buy gas-powered alternatives.
 Prospective buyers of electric vehicles can reduce the purchase cost with raft of incentives.

 Locally, EWEB offers customers a $500 rebate for a home charging station.
-At the state level, Oregonians were able to get a rebate of up to $7,500 from the Oregon Department of Environmental Quality for a new EV, depending on their income.
-But that program was suspended starting May 1 because demand outstripped funds.
+At the state level, Oregonians were able to get a rebate of up to $7,500 from the Oregon (DEQ) Department of Environmental Quality for a new EV, depending on their income.
+Intense interest in the program outstripped available funds, forcing DEQ to temporarily suspend the program in 2023.
+This year, DEQ allowed Oregonians who purchased EVs between April 3 and June 3 to apply for the rebate.
 The federal government, however, still offers a tax credit worth up to $7,500 for a new EV or $4,000 for a used EV due to passage of the Inflation Reduction Act.
 The incentive for used EVs is the first ever.

 Meanwhile, regulations are bearing down.
 Last year, Oregon regulators approved rules requiring that starting in 2035 all new vehicles sold in Oregon must be zero-emission, a category dominated by EVs.
 The rule, Advanced Clean Cars II, was established by the Oregon Department of Environmental Quality and mirrors a rule approved by the California Air Resources Board.